LOADING ...

 We didn't find one.
 Until we to a side road, and off the side of the

-side road was another fifteen foot cliff and at the bottom of the
+road there was another fifteen foot cliff and at the bottom of the

-cliff there was pile of garbage.
+cliff there was another of garbage.
 And we decided that one big pile

-is than two little piles, and rather than bring that one up we
+is better than two piles, and rather than bring that one up we

 That's what we did, and drove back to the church, had a